exasol/public-knowledgebase/Environment-Management/generating-tls-files-yourself-to-avoid-providing-a-fingerprint.md

 The tutorial applies to a particular use case:

 1. Only a connection string with IP addresses or DNS names could be used, fingerprint couldn't be added.
-2. Customer's IT Department or Security Department couldn't purchase a certificate from a public certification authority (CA) and also couldn't generate certificate in-house and sign it with company's customer root CA certificate.
+2. Customer's IT Department or Security Department couldn't purchase a certificate from a public certification authority (CA) and also couldn't generate certificate in-house and sign it with company's custom root CA certificate.

 __If both items hold__, than the last resort will be to generate yourself